My HoG Sign In

 Activities and Programs

-• Camping programs, including Camp Wannaklot, a summer camp program for young people ages 7-17, and Family Camp, an opportunity for the whole family to share the camping experience
+• Family Camp, an opportunity for the whole family to share the camping experience

-• Activities for peer support and education including programs for women, teens, and parents
+• Youth Leadership Program and peer support and education including programs for men, women, teens, and parents